takanuva/cps/README.md

 My take on Thielecke's CPS calculus, and variants hereof.

+I'm currently running against time to finish everything, and I'm pretty tired, but I'll get back in here to improve this documentation.

 # Summary of files

 A summary of the proof files, in order, and what they cover.